About Re:BUiLD

 Who We Are

-The program seeks to deliver livelihood interventions for urban refugees and vulnerable host residents to achieve economic self-reliance and benefit from strengthened urban economic, regulatory, and social environments.
-We aim to enable change at varying levels, from better access to livelihoods opportunities and inclusive services within communities, to improved refugee-related policies and more targeted and effective service delivery by national, regional, and global actors.
+Re:BUiLD has supported urban refugees and vulnerable host community members to advance economic self-reliance while strengthening more inclusive urban economic, regulatory, and social systems.
+Over its five-year implementation, the program drove change at multiple levels—from expanding access to livelihood opportunities and inclusive services within communities to influencing refugee-related policies and improving service delivery by city, national, regional, and global actors.

 The Challenge

-We aim to reach 20,000 urban refugees and host community members – including women, men and young people.
+Our target was to reach 20,000 urban refugees and vulnerable host community members — including women, men, and youth.
+We exceeded this goal, reaching 21,171 clients and achieving 106% of our goal.